CodeMuz/TechTest2025/php/Part2.md

 ### 4. The rate X from part 3 will change at midnight (per user) for scratchards of the next day.
 The change will be set to a random probability between 0 and 0.5.

 **a)** How would you implement this change so that is happens automatically and not manually?
-**b)** What if the rate change needs to factor in the win rate of all previous scratchcards shown for a user?
-How would you incorporate previously  shown scratchards to achieve a user global rate change.

 ---